fathiajama-oss/adk-alloydb/README.md

-# **🚀 Benifix AI Agent Hackathon: Building a Smart Benefits Assistant**
+# **🚀 Benifex AI Agent Hackathon: Building a Smart Benefits Assistant**

 ## **Theme: AI Agent Tooling and Workflow**

-Welcome to the Benifix Hackathon\!
+Welcome to the Benifex Hackathon\!
 Your challenge is to transform a basic benefits assistant into a powerful, intelligent agent capable of advanced data retrieval, complex analysis, and system interaction using the Google Agent Development Kit (ADK) and the Gemini model.

 The goal is to master **Tool Creation**, **Tool Chaining**, and **Prompt Engineering** to solve real-world employee benefits problems.